AbdulTheProgrammer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of all three data sets (training ,validation & test) in histogram form.
-It is a bar chart showing how the data.
-It is noted that the distribution for all three sets is very similar so data augmentation to change the data distribution is not really required.
+It is a bar chart showing how the data is distrbuted.
+It is noted that the distribution for all three sets is very similar to one another so data augmentation to change the data distribution is not really required to obtain a high accuracy for the validation set and test set.

 [image1]

 ###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+**Data Preprocessing**

-As a first step, I decided to use histogram equalization on all three data sets along with local adaptive histogram equalization using a tile size of (8,8) (this tile value was reached using an empirical / experimental process to achieve the best accuracy).
-This histogram equalization step was applied to the H channel of each HSV converted image (usually histogram equalization is conducted on grayscale images).
-Histogram equalization was conducted to increase the global and local contrast values as it was noted that there were a wide variety of images in the training set of different brightness levels.
-Ultimately, this allowed the ConvNet to better extract key features from the data set.
+Histogram equalization was conducted to increase the global and local contrast values as it is noted that there was a wide variety of images in the training set of different brightness levels.
+Ultimately, this allowed the ConvNet to better extract key features from the data set regardless of the brightness/contrast ratio of the image.

 Here is an example of a traffic sign image before and after histogram equalization.

 [image2]

-As a last step, I normalized the image data to ensure it had equal variance and zero mean in order to better condition the optimization problem and to prevent numerical instability during training.
+As a last step, I normalized the image data to ensure it had equal variance and zero mean in order to better condition the optimization problem and to prevent numerical instability during training.The image below shows the effect of this data normalization process.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.